commercetools/commercetools-dotnet-core-sdk/LINQ.md

     && p.CustomerGroup().Id.IsNotDefined());

 // match all product variants that have size "L" and have the color white and black
-//size is an EnumType attribute for which the key is specified in the predicate,
+// size is an EnumType attribute for which the key is specified in the predicate,
-//color is a SetType of Enums for which the keys are listed in the predicate.
+// color is a SetType of Enums for which the keys are listed in the predicate.
 // predicate: attributes.size = "L" and attributes.colors contains all ("black", "white")
 productDiscountDraft.SetPredicate(p =>
     p.Attributes().Any(a =>